backstage/backstage/docs/auth/bitbucket/provider.md

 description: Adding Bitbucket OAuth as an authentication provider in Backstage
 ---

-The Backstage `core-api` package comes with a Bitbucket authentication provider that can authenticate users using Bitbucket Cloud.
+The Backstage `core-plugin-api` package comes with a Bitbucket authentication provider that can authenticate users using Bitbucket Cloud.
 This does **NOT** work with Bitbucket Server.

 ## Create an OAuth Consumer in Bitbucket